Clan Haldane: 16th century and clan conflicts

 In 1505, Sir James Haldane, fourth of Gleneagles was appointed Governor of Dunbar Castle.
-His son, Sir John Haldane, fifth of Gleneagles was responsible for erecting lands in Lennox and Perthshire that were not already part of Gleneagles into the barony of Haldane.
-The seat was then at Rusky House.
+In 1508, his son, Sir John Haldane, fifth of Gleneagles, married Marjorie Lawson (died 1533), a daughter of the Provost of Edinburgh, Richard Lawson of High Riggs.
+John Haldane was responsible for erecting lands in Lennox and Perthshire that were not already part of Gleneagles into the barony of Haldane.
+The seat was then at Rusky House in Menteith.
 He was killed at the Battle of Flodden in 1513.
+After John Haldane's death, Margaret Lawson, Lady Gleneagles, formed a relationship with William Meldrum which led to conflict, and was described by Robert Lindsay of Pitscottie, and by David Lyndsay in his poem Squyer Meldrum.

 In 1560 Robert Haldane, laird of Gleneagles, and his brother John, were at the Siege of Leith in support of the Scottish Reformation.
 Embracing the reformation, the Haldanes played a prominent part in the political upheavals that removed Mary, Queen of Scots.
 The Haldanes were part of a force that laid siege to Stirling Castle in 1585.
 They were attempting to persuade the king to rescind the banishment on the Earl of Angus and other unruly Protestant nobles.
 James Haldane, brother of the Laird of Gleneagles, led an attack on the west port of the castle.
 He engaged Sir William Stewart, colonel of the Royal Guard and drove him back.
 However Haldane was shot while on the point of victory by Stewart's servant.